dm674/OptionPricer/README.md

 # Monte-Carlo Option Pricer

-The goal of this project is to build a robust and versatile Monte-Carlo pricing engine for Asian and European options.
+The goal of this project is to build a robust and versatile Monte-Carlo pricing engine for European, Asian and lookback options, with call, put, digital and double-digital options.
 All code is in C++ and uses various object-oriented programming design patterns.
 The basic infrastructure is based on Chapters 1-7 of [C++ Design Patterns and Derivatives Pricing](http://www.markjoshi.com/design/) by Mark S. Joshi.
 For simplicity, notation conventions are kept wherever possible.

 Object classes can be categorized by their actions: